hmvyp/thicket/docs/readme.txt

 The two records (except for the comment) represent the source trees to be merged.
 The relative paths are relative to the directory where the mountpoin description file resides.

-Let's imagine that the first source tree (../first/source/tree) contains subdirectories A and C and the second source tree contains subdirectories B and C.
+Let's imagine the first source tree (../first/source/tree) contains subdirectories A and C and the second source tree contains subdirectories B and C.

 let's also assume (for simplicity) that all the source subdirectories are «real» (actually locatetd in the filesystem) and contain only regular files.

 Our mountpoint, if materialized, will contain 3 directories: A, B and C.

-If symlink materialization method is used, A and B will be just a links to the corresponding sources, but C (which appears in both sources) will be materialized as a merge result, that is, as a real directory which contains links to all files located inside both incarnations of C (i.e. in ../first/source/tree/C and ../second/source/tree/C) .
+If symlink materialization method is used, A and B will be just a symbolic links to the corresponding sources, but C (which appears in both sources) will be materialized as a merge result, that is, as a real directory which contains links to all files located inside both incarnations of C (i.e. in ../first/source/tree/C and ../second/source/tree/C) .

 Graphically, the content of materialized montpoint may be depicted as: